 There are a variety of reasons why continuing to rely on a single major carrier is risky business

-Years ago, companies regularly negotiated exclusive shipping contracts with major carriers who handled all their parcel shipping (and some freight as well) to customers, partners, distributors, and more.
+In year’s past, companies regularly negotiated exclusive shipping contracts with just the major carriers because they handled all their parcel shipping (and some freight as well).
 These kinds of arrangements had several advantages.
 Companies benefited from predictable costs and delivery guarantees, and carriers could more easily forecast volume and revenue.

 Even today, you may still be relying on a similar model.